Koredotcom/docs/docs/xo/getting-started/key-differences-between-xo11-and-xo10.md

 ## Welcome Events Replaced with Welcome Flows

  * Earlier, incoming conversations were handled by events such as OnConnect/Welcome events.
 These events are now replaced with Flows.
 Flows are designed to replace the Welcome or OnConnect Message, Trigger a Dialog Task, or Run a Script.
-In XO11, Flows are the ones that receive the conversation.
+In XO v11, Flows are the ones that receive the conversation.
 We can define the user experience using Start Flows.
 By creating and linking a Start flow to a channel users will experience what you have defined in the flow.
  Also, the Experience Flows are now split into 3 variants:
     * Start Flows
     * Exit Flows